OpenISS/OpenISS/src/api/java/README.md

 ## OpenCV 3.4.12 (Mac)
     brew install opencv@3

 ## OpenCV 3.4.16 (Mac M1)
 Follow these steps to use the solution with an M1 processor:

 Install opencv version 3.4.16:

     brew install opencv@3

+Make sure that you install opencv@3 in the opt/homebrew/Cellar folder.

 You will also need to install JDK8, since jaxws does not currently work with JDK11+.
 Here's a download link to the jdk for M1 Macs: https://cdn.azul.com/zulu/bin/zulu8.62.0.19-ca-jdk8.0.332-macosx_aarch64.dmg